gbrfilipe/Omnichannel-Room-Opener/README.md

 This Python script opens a room with visitor information from the public API https://randomuser.me/.

-*Change the url_rc, department and count variables to match your workspace/department.*
+*Change the url_rc, department and count variables.*

 Keep at least one livechat agent online.